How Together AI works

 - Verify your server has internet access to reach

-- Review the orchestrator logs for detailed error messages
+- Review the API/worker logs for detailed error messages

 - Ensure you’re using the correct API endpoint